willthong/donation-whistle/README.md

 * [ ] Allow exploration of data (tabular), including with 'sane default' filters (central party only; group aliases, including trade unions; exclude public funds)
 * [ ] Allow exploration of data (graphical)
+* [ ] Write and link to a blog post to explain why this project exists

 ## Contributing